zz22394/presto/presto-docs/src/main/sphinx/admin/tuning.rst

 The default Presto settings should work well for most workloads.
 The following information may help you if your cluster is facing a specific performance problem.

+When setting up cluster on particular machines for a particular workload you should pay particular attention to properly choosing values of the following properties:

+  * :ref:`distributed-joins-enabled <tuning-pref-general>`
+  * :ref:`query.max-memory <tuning-pref-query>`
+  * :ref:`query.max-memory-per-node <tuning-pref-query>`
+  * :ref:`query.initial-hash-partitions <tuning-pref-query>`
+  * :ref:`task.concurrency <tuning-pref-task>`

 .. _tuning-pref-general:

 General properties